near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Build the contract

-To build the contract, make sure you are in the `contracts` folder and then run the following:
+To build the contract, make sure you are in the `/contract/` folder and then run the following:

     yarn build